Azure/Enterprise-Scale/docs/Deploy/deploy-new-policy-assignment.md

 # Deploy Policy assignment

-⚠️The content of this article has been moved to [here](https://github.com/Azure/Enterprise-Scale/wiki/Deploying-Enterprise-Scale#create-new-policy-assignment-for-validation)⚠️
+⚠️ The content of this article has been moved to [here](https://github.com/Azure/Enterprise-Scale/wiki/Deploying-Enterprise-Scale#create-new-policy-assignment-for-validation) ⚠️

 ## Next steps